Hgoatly/Discover-Skane/readme.md

 9. [Flaticon](https://www.flaticon.com/) was used to download the map icons.
 10. [Favicon.cc]( https://www.favicon.cc/?action=icon&file_id=793468) was used to generate the favicon - which is the Skåne flag.
 11. [Am-I-Responsive](http://ami.responsivedesign.is/) was used to check how the site looked on a variety of screen sizes.
+12. [Google-Translate](https://translate.google.co.uk/) was used for the infowindows when the site the content came from didn't have an English or Swedish translation of its own.

 ### Application Programming Interfaces Used (APIs):